Enna: Prehistoric

-Archaeological excavations have revealed artifacts dating from the 14th century BCE, proving human presence in the area since Neolithic times.
-A settlement from before the 11th century BCE, assigned by some to the Sicanians, has been identified at the top of the hill; later it was a center of the Sicels.
+Archaeological excavations have revealed artifacts dating from the 14th century BC, proving human presence in the area since Neolithic times.
+A settlement from before the 11th century BC, assigned by some to the Sicanians, has been identified at the top of the hill; later it was a center of the Sicels.

 In historical times, Enna became renowned in Sicily and Italy for the cult of the goddess Demeter (the Roman Ceres).
 Her grove was known as the umbilicus Siciliae ("The navel of Sicily").
 Ceres' temple in Henna was a famed site of worship.

 The origin of the toponym Henna remains obscure.